 An opportunity for medical students to cook meals for families staying at the Ronald McDonald House, a place where the families of patients in the hospital can stay when they can't afford a hotel.
 Typically three or four students get together to cook dinner and are welcome to stay to eat with the families if they wish.
-Cooking can be done right there at the RMH or meals can be cooked at home and brought there.
+Cookingis done on site.
 The club leader will send out dates to cook (usually Sundays) via email, and students can sign up for whenever they choose.

 Dermatology Interest Group

 The Dermatology Interest Group was created to introduce medical students at the University of Virginia to the field of dermatology.
 The club facilitates interaction with residents and faculty members from the Department of Dermatology at meetings and through shadowing opportunities.
 Additionally, the group is active in the promotion of sun safety through participation in UVA's Skin Cancer screening as well as educational programs at the Boys and Girls Club, Camp Holiday Trails, and the UVA Student Health Fair.
 The goal of the group is not only to expose students to dermatology but also to develop community awareness of skin cancer prevention.

 The Edgerton Society introduces medical students to the field of Plastic Surgery and its various subspecialties.
 Two meetings per year, one in the fall and one in the spring, feature speakers who educate students on a broad array of topics ranging from the residency admissions process to international and academic medicine.
 The Society also offers many opportunities to shadow resident and attending physicians.

 Emergency Medicine Interest Group